 First Sunday Messy Church for all in the benefice.
 Creative activities and games, story and song and a scrumptious tea.
 At Syleham Village Hall (IP21 4LT) at 4pm.
 Free and for everyone but children must bring an adult!
 More on our facebook page https://www.facebook.com/HoxneMC

-Second Sunday No service, but we are welcome at other churches in the benefice, the nearest being Hoxne (11.15am Morning Prayer) or or Wingfield (11am Holy communion)
+Second Sunday No service, but we are welcome at other churches in the benefice, the nearest being Hoxne (11.15am Morning Prayer) or or Wingfield (11.15am Holy Communion)

 Fourth Sunday Holy Communion at 9.30am (using Book of Common Prayer)

 When there is a fifth Sunday in any month, we join with the Benefice.
-Details are found on the notice board at the top of the church lane or can be obtained from the churchwardens Mr John Leader 01379 668205 or Mrs Mary Lewis 01379 669258 contact
+Details of current services are found on the notice board at the top of the church or can be obtained from the churchwarden Mrs Mary Lewis 01379 669258 contact

-The Rector arranges seasonal discussion groups for the benefice and there is not currently a home group in Syleham.
+The Rector arranges seasonal discussion groups for the benefice.

 In February 2013, St Margaret’s became part of a newly created Benefice comprising the parishes of Athelington, Denham, Horham, Hoxne, Redlingfield, Syleham and Wingfield.
 Revd Michael Womack was instituted as Rector of these seven parishes at a joyful service led by Rt Revd Nigel Stock, then Bishop of the Diocese, at Hoxne Church on Wednesday 4th September 2013.